telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

 > With Q3 2015 the __UriImageSource__ class has been introduced and it is not necessary to subscribe to the LoadFromUri event when you want to import an image with URI.

-## UriImageSource
+## UriImageSource Class

-This class is used to create an image with a source defined as URI.
+When importing HTML, which contains images with URI source, the **HtmlFormatProvider** will create an **UriImageSource** object for each of these images.
 The image data will be downloaded on demand. **UriImageSource** exposes the following properties:

 * __Uri__: Gets the URI of the image.